 The feature section on Burma includes 29 articles exploring the extent of the displacement crisis, factors affecting displaced people and the search for solutions.
 The issue also includes 19 articles on other aspects of forced migration.

-We would like to thank Inge Brees, guest editor for the Burma feature section, and those agencies that have provided funding specifically for this issue: DanChurchAid, DFAIT Canada, International Rescue Committee, UK Department for International Development and ZOA Refugee Care.
+We would like to thank Inge Brees, guest editor for the Burma feature section, and those agencies that have provided funding specifically for this issue: DanChurchAid, DFAIT Canada, International Rescue Committee, UK Department for International Development, USAID (for the Burmese edition) and ZOA Refugee Care.

 This issue has been published in Burmese as well as our usual four languages: English, Arabic, French and Spanish.